Overview

 To Avoid Being Cold

-Merino wool or synthetic long underwear is a must-have on river trips.
-It keeps you warm even if it’s wet, dries quickly and can be layered under your rain jacket and pants.
+Synthetic or Merino wool long underwear is a must-have on river trips.
+It keeps you warm even if wet, dries quickly, and can be layered under your rain jacket and pants.
 Be aware that cotton items, once wet, do not insulate; only synthetic and wool materials will keep you warm if wet.

-It is one of the essential items that all passengers should have, no matter what time of year you are traveling.
+It is one of the essential items that all passengers should have, no matter what time of year they are traveling.
 We provide a rubber/PVC rain jacket and bibs to be worn on the raft.
-For camp and hikes, you’ll want dedicated jacket and pants, as well.
-Look for jacket and pants that are 100% waterproof, not just water resistant.
-A hooded jacket is recommended, with secure closures for your head, neck and wrists.
+For camp and hikes, you’ll want a dedicated jacket and pants, as well.
+Look for jackets and pants that are 100% waterproof, not just water resistant.
+A hooded jacket is recommended, with secure closures for your head, neck, and wrists.
 Pants should be large enough to accommodate several base layers underneath.

 Sun Protection